jcguu95/stumpwm--dynamic-floating-group/readme.md

 + [ ] Another general issue is that the floating windows remain as a floating-window instance while "thrown" to a tiling-group.
-This should not happen. (?)
+This should not happen.

 + [X] Make layout independent in each group.

-+ [ ] Redirect focus correctly when a window is removed from the group.

 ## Related issues